Powerful TCP Flow Analysis

 TCP Flow Analysis Window

 TCP Flow Analysis Window is based on TCP conversation.
-We can open TCP Flow Analysis window by click any TCP conversation item in TCP Conversation view of the main user interface.
+Network administrators can open TCP Flow Analysis window by clicking any TCP conversation item in TCP Conversation view of the main user interface.

 The TCP Flow Analysis window has a list on the top, which lists all the transactions there.
-We can find the packet count number, bytes, duration time and retransmission packet count number, etc. The Transaction Sequence Diagram below will show more details.
+Network administrators can find the packet count number, bytes, duration time and retransmission packet count number, etc. The Transaction Sequence Diagram below will show more details.
 The arrows show how the packets bounce between the client and server, which make it easy to understand how the transactions go.
-We find the sequence number, acknowledge number, and it works out next sequence number out as well.
-And the delta time show how much time between each packet, so we can tell if the receiver responds quickly and which side is slow to response.
-Also we see how much data each transaction carries.
-Besides, we can see command name if they are HTTP transactions and we tell what pages are requested, or what data the client send to the server.
+They find the sequence number, acknowledge number, and it works out next sequence number out as well.
+And the delta time shows how much time between each packet, so they can tell if the receiver responds quickly and which side is slow to response.
+Also they can see how much data each transaction carries.
+Besides, they can see command name if it is HTTP transactions and they tell what pages are requested, or what data the client send to the server.

-In the TCP Flow Analysis window, we can always start from three-way handshake, the first three packets (SYN, SYN-ACK and ACK packets) for connection setup.
-The SYN-ACK packet will tell us the delta time between the SYN and this packet and we know if the SYN packets gets to the server quickly and server responses effectively.
-For example, we capture at the client side, and we see the client sends a SYN to the server and the server takes 500ms or even 1s to respond (the delta time between the two), we know it’s not the client’s problem.
+In the TCP Flow Analysis window, network administrators can always start from three-way handshake, the first three packets (SYN, SYN-ACK and ACK packets) for connection setup.
+The SYN-ACK packet will tell them delta time between SYN and this packet and they know if the SYN packets gets to the server quickly and server responses effectively.
+For example, network administrators capture at the client side, and they see the client send a SYN to the server and the server takes 500ms or even 1s to respond (the delta time between the two), it’s not the client’s problem.

 Client is not to blame for the Slow Response

-Then we know we should move on to figure out if it’s the network’s or server’s problem.
-If we capture on the server end, we have opposite answer.
+Then network administrators should move on to figure out whether the problem is caused by network or server.
+If they capture on the server end, they will have opposite answer.
 So the delta time is useful to clear out who is not responsible for the slowdown.
-Also we need to focus on the retransmission packets.
-They are telling us the network is unstable and drops packets somewhere.
-Where?
-We aren’t sure, but we know it’s the network and it’s important to find out.
+Also focusing on the retransmission packets is important.
+The retransmission packets will show the network is whether unstable or drops packets somewhere.

 Large volume of retransmissions means poor network performance